anonymous-Strong-Accept/anonymous-Strong-Accept.github.io/README.md

 # Compression-Omniscient Video Super-Resolution (COVSR)
-This is the project page of COVSR
+This is the project page of COVSR\herf{covsr.github.io}.